MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

         -d 1001 -w 1002 JUnit.xml

 2. Configuration of the server is specified in a separate configuration
 file.
-Password is entered directly on the command line, test fields and tags are assigned to the test results generated from two JUnit files.
+Password is entered directly on the command line, test fields and run environments tags are assigned to the test results generated from two JUnit files.

     java -jar test-result-collection-tool.jar -c someConfig.properties -p  "password"